 Despite all that, Chrome doesn’t come without it’s faults.
 One of the most common issues reported by users is Download Failed: Network Error.
 Today we will focus on how to get rid of this problem once and for all.

-How to fix network errors blocking file download on Chrome
+How do I fix network errors blocking file download on Chrome?

 This error often appears when you try to download a certain file from a certain website, but it can also be spread across multiple file downloads.